jupyterlab/rtc/docs/source/index.md

 on the [Issue Board](https://github.com/jupyterlab/rtc/issues).
 ```

-We welcome you to read to [contribute](organisation/contribute) to this project.
+We welcome you to [contribute](organisation/contribute) to this project.

 ## Site Contents